mridvanozcan/XAMPP-Composer-Laravel/README.md

     sudo curl -s https://getcomposer.org/installer | /opt/lampp/bin/php

-Then use this command.
-This command similar to first one this help us to enable the php version from xampp globllay.
+NOT: You can use this command too!
+Both are same.

     sudo curl -sS https://getcomposer.org/installer | php